Croup in Children

 The symptoms of croup can be mistaken for other health problems.
 Make sure your child sees their healthcare provider for a diagnosis.

 How is croup diagnosed in a child?

 Your child’s healthcare provider can diagnose croup with a health history and physical exam.
 Your child may need tests if the provider thinks they may have other illnesses.
-A neck and/or chest X-ray may be ordered.
+A neck X-ray, chest X-ray, or both may be ordered.

 How is croup treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.